inariksit/cclaw-zettelkasten/legalruleml.md

 In addition to `Obligation`, there are other types of deontic operators, such as permissions, prohibitions, rights.

-## Comparison to other languages
+## Comparison to other languages and tools

-Quoting Jason's summary:

-> So it’s not for documenting laws, and it’s not for writing code, it’s for documenting logical models of laws that may be implemented in code elsewhere.
+LegalRuleML is not for documenting laws, and it’s not for writing code, it’s for documenting legal rule expressions that may be implemented in code elsewhere.

 Contrast with
 - <akoma_ntoso>, which is for documenting laws